ZtaMDev/RoundJS/README.md

 ## `.round` files

-A `.round` file is a JSX-based component module (ESM) compiled by the Round toolchain. you can also use .jsx files but you wont get the round JSX superset features like conditional rendering and other features.
+A `.round` file is a JSX-based component module (ESM) compiled by the Round toolchain.
+You can also use `.jsx` files, but you will not get the Round JSX superset features such as extended control flow.

 Example `src/app.round`: